kubevirt/kubevirt.github.io/_posts/2020-02-14-Advanced-scheduling-with-affinity-rules.md

 The affinity/anti-affinity rules solve much more complex scenarios comparing to nodeSelector.
 Some of the key enhancements are:

-* The language is more expressive (not just “AND or exact match”).
+* The language is more expressive (not just "AND or exact match").
-* You can indicate that the rule is “soft”/“preference” rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled.
+* You can indicate that the rule is "soft"/"preference" rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled.
 * You can constrain against labels on other pods running on the node (or other topological domain), rather than against labels on the node itself, which allows rules about which pods can and cannot be co-located.

 So, the `VirtualMachineInstanceReplicaSet` YAML file must be edited.
 Actually `nodeSelector` must be removed and two different affinity rules created instead.

 1. **nodeAffinity rule**.
 This rule ensures that during scheduling time the application (MS SQL2016) must be placed *only* on nodes where the key performance contains the value high.
 Note the word only, there is no room for other nodes.
 2. **podAntiAffinity rule**.
 This rule ensures that two applications with the key `kubevirt.io/domain` equals to `mssql2016` must not run in the same zone.
 Notice that the only application with this key value is the database itself and more important, notice that this rule applies to the topologyKey `topology.kubernetes.io/zone`.
 This means that only one database instance can run in each zone, e.g. one database in mad, bcn and vlc respectively.

 In principle, the `topologyKey` can be any legal label-key.
-However, for performance and security reasons, there are some constraints on `topologyKey` that needs to be taken into account:
+However, for performance and security reasons, there are some constraints on `topologyKey` that needs to be taken into consideration:

-* For affinity and for `requiredDuringSchedulingIgnoredDuringExecution` pod anti-affinity, empty topologyKey is not allowed.
+* For affinity and for `requiredDuringSchedulingIgnoredDuringExecution` pod anti-affinity, empty `topologyKey` is not allowed.
-* For `preferredDuringSchedulingIgnoredDuringExecution` pod anti-affinity, empty topologyKey is interpreted as “all topologies” (“all topologies” here is now limited to the combination of kubernetes.io/hostname, topology.kubernetes.io/zone and topology.kubernetes.io/region).
+* For `preferredDuringSchedulingIgnoredDuringExecution` pod anti-affinity, empty `topologyKey` is interpreted as "all topologies" ("all topologies" here is now limited to the combination of `kubernetes.io/hostname`, `topology.kubernetes.io/zone` and `topology.kubernetes.io/region`).
-* For `requiredDuringSchedulingIgnoredDuringExecution` pod anti-affinity, the admission controller LimitPodHardAntiAffinityTopology was introduced to limit topologyKey to kubernetes.io/hostname.
-Verify if you have it enable or disable.
+* For `requiredDuringSchedulingIgnoredDuringExecution` pod anti-affinity, the admission controller `LimitPodHardAntiAffinityTopology` was introduced to limit `topologyKey` to `kubernetes.io/hostname`.
+Verify if it is enabled or disable.

 Here below it is the `VirtualMachineInstanceReplicaSet` object replaced.
 Now, it contains both affinity rules: